JOURNAL ONKOLOGIE – STUDIE

 Secondary outcome:

-5. Rate of objective response (Time Frame - 2 months):
+4. Rate of objective response in the restricted set of de novo patients (Time Frame - 2 months):

-complete remission [CR], CR with incomplete hematologic recovery [CRi], CR without minimal residual disease [CRMRD-]
+complete remission [CR], CR with incomplete hematologic recovery [CRi], CRi without measurable residual disease [CRiMRD-], CR without measurable residual disease [CRMRD-])

 Studien-Arme